 Skip to main content

-Safety Education
+Public Safety Education

-Polk County Fire Rescue believes in public safety education as the key to prevention.
-Use this form to request a safety education event for your school, business or community group.
+Polk County Fire Rescue believes in public education as the key to prevention.
+Use this form to request a public safety education event for your school, business or community group.
 PCFR makes every effort to accommodate all requests.
 On occasion, our volume of requests, scheduled training and emergency calls may cause certain requests to be rescheduled, canceled or delayed.

 Before requesting a program please be advised: